MikeBeller/blog/content/posts/japan-post/index.md

 belt sushi".
 It cost like $20 for the 2 of us and was some of the best sushi I ever remember having!

 Our tour with Hiroshi (the company: Tokyo Localized) was great.
 And he was so entertaining and informative.
 We learned about the general background/history of Japan -- including the Edo period (isolationist Shogunate 1603-1860's) and the Meiji restoration (1868-).
 This put in context the importance of Kyoto (emperor's capital) and Tokyo (more the Shogunate's capital).
 We also learned about more modern stuff, like the origin of Akihabara's connection to electronics -- US GI's selling old radio parts post war -- and modern cultural phenomena like Maid Cafe's (cafes where the waitresses call you "master" -- weird), "Otaku" (manga geek) culture, and AKB48 -- the girl band which is more like a reality show  Meanwhile we also saw a Shinto shrine (Kanda Myoujin), a Confucian temple, had some amazing soft serve ice cream, and ended the tour at the statue of the Last Samaurai, in Ueno park.
 I would highly recommend this tour and the tourguide, too!

 ### Monday October 28

 We started our day with a walking tour of Meiji-Jinju and Harajuku, led by Emi of Tokyo Localized (again).
 Started with Meiji shrine — in a beautiful tree lined setting.
 Then Takeshita Street — crazy street lined with sweet food and cute stuff and some goth all seemingly targeted towards Japanese teen girls — kind of crazy.
 Then Yoyogi Park for just a few minutes.

 After the tour, we headed over to the traditional coffee house Chatei Haitou.
 Absolutely amazing coffee!!
 He used a Kalita Wave, by the way.
 Probably the best pourover I've ever had.

 From there we waked around the Shibuya area -- saw Shibuya Crossing, an amazing 5-way intersection with waves of people crossing each light.
 Next to Shibuya Hikarie department store.
 Then walked back to our hotel via Yoyogi Park / Meiji Jinju.

 Dinner at "Udon Shin", a tiny udon place in the back streets of Shibuya.
 You order before you even get seated.
 A great cheap dinner!

 That evening we walked over to Tokyu Hands, a multi floor department store with one floor dedicated just to crafts and home projects!

 ### Tuesday October 29

 First thing, we went to meet with artist Kazuko Shihashi.
 We had been introduced to her work by Ali Hacket's friend Kamala in London.
 We met her, her daughter, and a man who was teaching her to perform tea ceremonies.
 After viewing her work she actually performed a ceremony for us.
 It was very beautiful!!

 Next stop was the "Borderless Labs" interactive art exhibit.
 Very cool walk-through-it art.
 Back home to the hotel and had sushi on the restaurant floor of "Shinjuku Times Square".

 ###  Wednesday October 30

-* Visited the East Gardens of the Imperial Palace grounds.
-Afterwards up to the Lawn with the small village being built specifically for a ceremony for the new emperor (!!)
+In the morning we visited the East Gardens of the Imperial Palace grounds.
+Afterwards we went up to the Lawn.
+They were literally building a small village, specifically for a ceremony which takes place on the change of emperor!
+I mean a whole village for one ceremony.

-* Then to Ginza and Ginza crossing.
-Itōya — a 12 floor stationery store!
-Bought some cards and had lunch at cafe on top floor.
+Afterwards we walked to Ginza and saw Sony Square and Ginza crossing.
+We visited Itōya — a 12 floor stationery store!
+Bought some cards and had lunch at the cafe on top floor.

-* Cafe de l’ambre — OG coffee shop of Tokyo.
-Aged beans (!).
-Coffee much smaller than Chatei Hatou and much more cramped and rushed.
-Coffee was also better at CH.
+Then on to Cafe de l’ambre — another "OG" coffee shop of Tokyo.
+Aged beans (!?).
+The coffee servings were much smaller than Chatei Hatou and the place was much more cramped and rushed.
+I also think the coffee was just objectively better at Chatei Hatou.

-* Hama-rikyu gardens.
-Previously shore recreational lands of the Shoguns and then the Emperor after the restoration.
-Now a public park.
-Carefully reconstructed tea house and other buildings.
+We then visited Hama-rikyu gardens.
+Previously these were shore recreational lands of the Shoguns, and then reverted to the Emperor after the restoration.
+Now it's a public park.
+In the park there are carefully researched and reconstructed tea houses and other buildings.

-* Night tour of Shinjuku.
-First Memory Lane AKA Piss Alley — yakitori and beer in dozens of tiny places in a smoky alley.
-Kibuki Town  — restaurants with also people recruiting for some dangerous other restaurants.
-Don’t go with them.
-Then Red Light District— 5 different kind of sexual services: massage, escort, X, Y, and Soap Houses.
-Prostitution illegal but weirdly this just means intercourse.
-That is only available in soap house — pay girl directly so nobody sees.
-Then there are host_hostess clubs.
+But the highlight of the day was definitely the Night tour of Shinjuku.
+First Memory Lane AKA "Piss Alley" — yakitori and beer in dozens of tiny places in a smoky alley.
+Then Kibuki Town  — restaurants mainly with also people outside recruiting customers for some other Yakuza-owned places.
+Stay away from them!

+Then Red Light District -- we learned about the 5 different kind of sexual services mostly legally available: massage, escort, (two others I forget), and Soap Houses.
+Prostitution is illegal but weirdly this just means money for intercourse.
+Other sex stuff is legal.

+Then there are host (or hostess) clubs.
 No sex.
-Just girlfriend_boyfriend experience.
+Just "girlfriend experience" (or boyfriend).
 Hugely expensive and most famous boy made 2.2M$ in a year.
 Then Love hotels: 2 hours, 6 hours, overnight.
 Very commonly used by Japanese.
 Most have been for various reasons.
 Finally Golden Gai — 100 small (ten person) themed bars which are pretty much the only place Japanese who are not in the same group will speak to each other.
+(Otherwise it's considered rude to "abandon" your friends or co-workers.)

+This wrapped up Tokyo for us.
+A great ending to an amazing 5 days.

 ## Next Stop, Hakone and the Foot Hills of Mt Fuji

-On Thursday morning we got on a JR bullet train and headed to Odawara, thence to a small train to Hakone, and then a taxi to our "semi-traditional" hotel -- the Manatei spa.
+The next phase of our trip was much more rural!

 ### Thursday 10/31

-* Bullet train to Odawara and almost didn’t get off.
-Train to Hakone and taxi to Manatei spa.
+On Thursday morning we got on a JR "Shinkansen" (bullet train) and headed to Odawara station.
+Almost didn't get off in time!
+Thence to a local train to Hakone, and then a taxi to our "semi-traditional" hotel -- the Manatei spa.
+Like a Ryokan (traditional hotel) -- but with beds!

-* Hakone Open Air Museum.
-Many sculptures including a whole Picasso section.
+The first thing we did after checking in, was to check out the Hakone Open Air Museum.
+Many really great sculptures including a whole Picasso section.
+All in a beautiful setting in the mountains.
+We used buses to get around -- and they were amazingly easy to use, with a "SUICA" (IC) card, english announcements, and great coverage in google maps.

-* Amazing meal at the spa.
-Multiple courses in private room in the restaurant.
-Meal designed so we could eat everything!
+That evening we went back to our hotel, where we were given traditional garb.
+We "dressed for dinner".
+We had a private room in the restaurant, and had a multi-course (12 courses?) traditional "Kaiseki" meal.
+They were very careful about our dietary restrictions -- and we could eat absolutely everything!

 ### Friday 11/1

 * Bus to cable car (we call it a funicular) to “rope way” (what we call a cable car gondola) to boat.
 Great views of Mt Fuji.
 Ended in Hakonemachi at the shogun checkpoint museum.
 * Then we walked to MotoHakone and  walked further along the lake.
 Visited Hakone shrine.
 * Another amazing Japanese dinner at the hotel, followed by a dip in the onsen.